marklogic/marklogic-docker/README.md

 ### Using ENV for admin credentials in Docker compose

-In the prvious examples, Docker secrets files were used to specify admin credentials for the MarkLogic Server.
+In the previous examples, Docker secrets files were used to specify admin credentials for the MarkLogic Server.
 A less managed and less secure approach would be to use environmental variables for these credentials.
 If your environment prevents the use of Docker secrets, you can use environmental variables.
 This approach is less secure because the credentials remain in the environment at runtime.
 In order to use these environment variables in the Docker compose files, remove the secrets section at the end of the Docker compose yml file, and remove the secrets section in each node.
 Then replace the MARKLOGIC_ADMIN_USERNAME_FILE/MARKLOGIC_ADMIN_PASSWORD_FILE variables with MARKLOGIC_ADMIN_USERNAME/MARKLOGIC_ADMIN_PASSWORD and provide the appropriate values.

 ## Three node cluster setup on multiple VMs
 This next example shows how to create containers on separate VMs and connect them with each other using Docker Swarm.
 For more details on Docker Swarm, see https://docs.docker.com/engine/swarm/.
 All of the nodes inside the cluster must be part of the same network in order to communicate with each other.
 We use the overlay network that allows for container communication on separate hosts.
 For more information on overlay networks, please refer https://docs.docker.com/network/overlay/.